-The odds of tropical storm force winds decreased, but still remain significant in the western Panhandle.
+The odds of tropical storm force winds have INCREASED in the western Panhandle.
+Be prepared for strong, damaging winds.

 Storm Surge Warnings are in effect from the Alabama/Florida line eastward to Navarre Beach, including Perdido Bay, Pensacola Bay, and Santa Rosa Sound.